School-Based Intensive Behavioral Health Services

 School-Based IBHS professionals provide consultation and professional development to school personnel and administration that focuses on relationships with students/caregivers, positive classroom management, increasing trauma-informed approaches, effective behavioral support techniques, and prevention strategies.
 Working with the students and faculty alike, the team seeks to create a more positive and supportive school culture.

-CCTC currently has thirteen School-Based IBHS locations at Philadelphia Public and Charter Schools citywide.
+CCTC currently has fourteen School-Based IBHS locations at Philadelphia Public and Charter Schools citywide.

 Lourdes Hernandez, Team Leader, Mayfair School and Hon.
 Luis Munoz-Marin School